bcrist/footlang/doc/src/declarations/index.md

 # Aside: No Semicolons?
 In C, declarations must end with a semicolon.
 This helps clear up some ambiguous situations that arise due to treating all whitespace the same (including newlines).

-Verdi does not require a sigil (semicolon or otherwise) to separate declarations.
+Foot does not require a sigil (semicolon or otherwise) to separate declarations.
 Instead, if the end of a line is reached, and the current declaration being parsed could be ended there, then it is.
 Newlines can be escaped with a backslash before the end of the line.
 Linespace or comments may appear after the backslash, but any semantic tokens will cancel the effect of the escape.